 The second barrier to entry is cutthroat competition.
 The market is saturated with both established and innovative skincare products, making it hard to make inroads and establish a new beauty brand.

-Learning and understanding various types of skincare products and their ingredients is a mammoth task which may serve as another barrier to entry.
-Your products will undergo tests and trails on multiple skin types to ensure product effectiveness and safety.
+Learning and understanding various types of skincare products and their ingredients is a mammoth task that may serve as another barrier to entry.
+Your products will undergo tests and trials on multiple skin types to ensure product effectiveness and safety.
 As a result, it may take significant time to launch a skincare product.
-You might want to take an online course, such as from Formula Botanica or Create Your Skincare, to improve your knowledge.
+You might want to take an online course, such as Formula Botanica or Create Your Skincare, to improve your knowledge.

 Step 2: Hone Your Idea